-The regions most prone to involvement being the hips, shoulders and ankles.
+The regions most prone to involvement being the hips, shoulders, and ankles.

 Clinical Features of Dysplasia Epiphysealis Multiplex

-The child is likely to be brought to hospital because of delay or difficulty in walking.
+The child is likely to be brought to the hospital because of delay or difficulty in walking.
 Stiffness or pain in the hips or knees or poor grip with limited finger movement may be presenting symptoms.